chin-herng/chin-herng.github.io/docs/blogs/ay25-26-semester-1-recap/index.rst

 *Published: December 21, 2025*

 Hope everyone has been enjoying the winter solstice.
 This semester is characterised by the relatively small number of major commitments I have.
+This does not mean that I had more time to spare, but rather I get to spent more time on each commitment.
 My FYP has officially begun.
 I took my second graduate-level course, i.e. CS5234 Algorithms at Scale, the review of which can be found in `the blog I published a few days ago <https://chin-herng.github.io/blogs/nus-cs-course-reviews-part-6/index.html>`_.
 Also, for reasons to be clarified later, I took MA2214 Combinatorics and Graphs I. On the teaching side, I taught CS1231S and CS2040S as usual.

 FYP
 ___